 Squelch Control – Sets the breakpoint at which the signal is output by a CB radio.
 In effect, it prevents the operator from always listening statically and only activates the speaker when receiving a message.
 This is a normal function that is included with almost every sold CB radio.

-RF Gain – Allows, the operator, to filter the sort of transmission received by the Best Cb Radio For Off-Roading depending on the intensity of the signal.
+RF Gain – Allows, the operator, to filter the sort of transmission received by the Cb Radio depending on the intensity of the signal.
 It’s useful to block out faint communications to eliminate background noise when you are talking with someone with a strong message.
 This is also beneficial when used to pull-in and better hear weak signals.

 Instant Channel 9 & 19 – The ability to jump quickly to two of the most popular channels: Channel 9 (emergency) and Channel 19 (road/truckers).